 Step #3 – Apply OPI Bond Aid

-This is the most important step, and definitely NOT one that should be skipped.
+The most important step, and definitely NOT one that should be skipped.

 Step #4 – Apply a base coat.